-I) iii. does not destroy areas of significantly high carbon stock, and m) iv. makes a contribution to long-term conservation, economic, and/or social benefits. n) Activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at Work o) (1998) is not met. p) Activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples q) (2007) is not met. r) Conflict timber. s) i) Genetically modified trees.
+l) iii. does not destroy areas of significantly high carbon stock, and m) iv. makes a contribution to long-term conservation, economic, and/or social benefits. n) Activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at Work o) (1998) is not met. p) Activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples q) (2007) is not met. r) Conflict timber. s) i) Genetically modified trees.
 Strong consequences - in proportion to the breach - for companies or CBs violating scheme standards?
-PEFC GD 1005 Appendix 1 - PEFC trademarks usage contract - user group A: PEFC National Governing Bodies or PEFC authorised bodies Article 6: Contract Termination 2.
+Appendix 1 - PEFC trademarks usage contract - user group A: PEFC National Governing Bodies or PEFC authorised bodies Article 6: Contract Termination 2.
 The PEFC Council may revoke the contract temporarily with immediate effect while a suspicion of contravention of the contract or the PEFC ST 2001, Trademarks Rules - Requirements is being investigated.
 3. In case of detection of misuse or suspicion of misuse of the PEFC trademarks, the PEFC Council shall send the trademarks user a written request for an explanation and a notification of the temporary revocation of the contract by email to the latest email address in possession of the PEFC Council.
 The trademarks user has two (2) weeks from the date the email was sent to confirm receipt and provide explanation to the PEFC Council.
-The trademarks user has two (1) month after the trademarks user has provided an explanation concerning the suspected misuse to the PEFC Council, which will examine the matter.
+The temporary revocation shall remain in effect for a maximum period of one (1) month after the trademarks user has provided an explanation concerning the suspected misuse to the PEFC Council, which will examine the matter.
 If the misuse is confirmed, the temporary revocation will be expanded for another period of three (3) months.
 During these three (3) months, the trademarks user shall implement corrective measures to resolve the misuse.
-After these three (3) months, the PEFC Council will examine the corrective measures implemented and the result and may either reverse a decision on the temporary revocation of the contract.
+After these three (3) months, the PEFC Council will examine the corrective measures implemented and the result and may either reverse a decision on the temporary revocation of the contract, or may decide to terminate definitively the trademarks usage contract.
 In both cases, the PEFC Council shall notify the trademarks user of its decision in writing.
 There are strict consequences in place in case companies or CBs violate requirements, as well as for national members of PEFC.
 Yes